 This specific Allocation rule can be used by an external Shipping entity (i.e. Ingrid) or your Front-end when placing an order, and in this case override the Allocation rule setup in Centra.
 Example: You can create a Allocation rule that includes the Check first warehouse that is connected to your Brick and mortar.
 You will also need to add a Direct warehouse to define which warehouse should be used in case the Check first cannot accept the order.

 Here you can input data that you would like to show on your Front-end.
 Note that all these fields can be shared through the API to display on your website.
 This can be used as a store locator function.
+If you want, you can pre-fill the fields below by clicking the '+Google place location'.
+The data will then be fetched from Google and can be adjusted afterwards by clicking 'Edit' in Centra.
+If the Brick and mortar data is changed in Google the fields in Centra will not be automatically updated.

 - Display name - Type in the name you wish to be shown on your website